Kraków – Franciscan Friary

 The friary buildings originally consisted of a house whose north-east corner connected with the south-west corner of the church nave.
 This building took the place of an older house, made of limestone before the arrival of the Franciscans.
 The second pre-Franciscan building with a plan similar to a square with sides length of 18 meters, perhaps a tower-like building, was in the place of a later gate, on the south-west side of the enclosure.
 Then a free-standing hall, orientated towards the parts of the world, was erected (later the chapel of St. Eligius in the southern wing of the enclosure), and only then, unusual, the eastern wing, considered to be the most important in the monasteries.

 The oldest west wing was originally a one-story building, erected on a rectangular plan, divided inside into two large rooms: northern and southern, both of which were covered with flat ceilings.
 The rooms were accessible from separate entrances from the east, and they were illuminated by semi-circularly topped windows placed in splayed jambs and filled with traceries.
 Windows consisted of three stone, lancet arcades with a circular moulding (a motif typical of 13th-century English architecture, but also found in German countries).
 The function of both rooms is unknown, but it is assumed that at least one of them, southern one, served as a refectory with a niche for the reader wgo read during meals.
-The second hall, the northern one, was equipped with benches circling the entire interior, so it is seen in either the chapter house or the second summer refectory, although the functioning of two refectories at such an early stage, with a not very extensive convent, seems unlikely.
+The second hall, the northern one, was equipped with benches circling the entire interior, so it is seen in either the chapter house or the second summer refectory, although the functioning of two refectories at such an early stage, with a not very extensive community, seems unlikely.
 Also placing stone benches by the walls would be more suited to the chapter house than the dining room, where meals were most often eaten on wooden tables in the middle of the room.

 Initially in the southern range there was a free-standing chapel with internal dimensions of 7.8 x 12.7 meters.
 Its walls were built of bricks laid in the monk bond, but the architectural elements (portal, window jambs, traceries) were made of stone.
 It was accessible by a portal from the north.
 From the eastern side, the friary was initially opened, or rather secured with some kind of fence or wooden buildings.
 The regular, rectangular eastern range was not erected until the 15th century, then it was connected with cloisters with the southern and western wings, as well as with the church.
 On the west and south sides of the monastery complex, there were two utility yards, limited by the line of city fortifications.